 Ethical guidelines have been drawn up for the group and its employees, and ethics is a standard topic at seminars for all new staff members.
 This helps to ensure that the group’s values and ethical guidelines are properly communicated and made known throughout the organisation.
 Clear-cut guidelines have been established for reporting should any member of staff learn of circumstances that breach external or internal regulatory provisions or of other circumstances which are likely to harm the group’s reputation or financial situation.
 How a report is to be handled is decided by the recipient of the report, in consultation with the HR manager and legal services director.
 The bank has an agreement with KPMG which ensures that a whistleblower can report anonymously.

 No reports were received by KPMG in 2022.

 Deviations from point 10 of the Code of Practice: None

 The board members’ fees that are recommended by the election committee and adopted by the supervisory board are not performance-related, and no options are issued to the directors.
 The board of directors’ chair and deputy chair are remunerated separately, and directors participating in board committees receive additional remuneration for doing so.
 None of the directors appointed by the supervisory board perform any task for the group beyond that of serving on the board of directors.
 Further information on compensation to the board of directors and board committees is shown in the report on management pay which is published at smn.no.

 Deviations from point 11 of the Code of Practice: None

 The board of directors has appointed a compensation committee which acts as a preparatory body for the board in cases relating to the assessment of, and compensation to, the group CEO.
 The committee also recommends to the board of directors guidelines for remuneration to senior employees (the group management).
-See also the account of the board of directors’ compensation committee under point 9.
+See also the account of the board of directors’ remuneration committee under point 9.